|Nursery Web and Fishing Spiders |

-Live adult spiders, hatchlings and spider eggs photographed at various locations in North America.
+Live adult spiders, hatchlings and spider eggs macro- photographed at various North American locations.

 The female carries a spherical egg sac around until the eggs are ready to hatch, then constructs a web and places the egg sac inside.
 She then stands guard nearby until the spiderlings have all grown and dispersed.
 Some of the largest spiders in this family, the fishing spiders, run over the surface of ponds and streams, and sometimes even go underwater.
 They may capture tadpoles and small fishes, but mostly prey on insects.

 |The nursery web spider carries her egg-sac, or coccoon, under her body until near hatching.
 She then spins a protective web in which her hatchlings live until their first moult.
 These spiders resemble the wolf spiders (Lycosidae), but have a different eye pattern.
 Pisaurids have their eyes arranged in 2 rows, the posterior row slightly recurved, the median eyes in the second row slighly (if any) larger than the others.
 (Wolf spiders have eyes arranged in 3 rows).
 The egg sac is carried by the female under her prosoma, held there by her chelicerae and pedipalps.
 It is further supported by silk lines to the spinnerets. |

 Before the eggs hatch, the female attaches the sac to a plant and then builds a web around it.
 When the eggs inside are hatching, the momma spider opens the cocoon and releases the hatchlings — then stands guard nearby.
 The hatchlings remain in the web until thier first moult.
 The Pisaurids forage for their food and build webs only for protecting their young.

 Dolomedes fishing spider on the rocks in Mud Creek near Oregon, Illinois has caught a water strider.